reportaman/CFLA/README.md

    or perpetuating greed, hatred, or delusion of any kind not expressly covered in the prior clauses.
-   On the contrary one can use work to promote generosity, friendliness, useful truths or belief-based practices known to promote collective health, happiness, comforts, and peace.
+   On the contrary one can use work to promote sharing, generosity, friendliness, useful truths or belief-based practices known to promote collective health, happiness, comforts, and peace.

 Any violation of above mentioned clauses nullifies any license this addendum is found with, a) in extension of